Quan-Zhou/Proper-Learning-of-LDS/README.md

 # Proper Learning of LDS

-This the source code for the paper *Proper Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimisation Problem*:
+This is the source code for the paper *Proper Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimisation Problem*:

 ```
 @misc{https://doi.org/10.48550/arxiv.2002.01444,